Oladipo scores 21 as Pacers rout Spurs 116-96

 TIP-INS

-Pacers: Indiana entered the game second in the NBA by shooting 43 percent on 3-pointers. … After having nine players score in double figures against Brooklyn on Oct.
-20, the Pacers had seven do so against the Spurs. … Indiana has won three straight over San Antonio. … The Pacers held an opponent under 100 points for the second time this season.
+Pacers: Indiana entered the game second in the NBA by shooting 43 percent on 3-pointers. … The Pacers held an opponent under 100 points for the second time this season.

 Spurs: Forbes is the first starting point guard for the Spurs other than Tony Parker to score in double figures in each of his first four games since Maurice Cheeks in 1989. … The Spurs played their 1,700th game in San Antonio.
 They are 1,270-429 at home, which is the best home record of any team in league history.